March 9, 2018

 - Alternating workplaces.
 This can be a good temporary arrangement.
 If you have more than one workplace, you could let an employee work from one closer to where they need to be, if they’re looking after a family member.

 - Reduced hours.
 Letting someone work, say, six hours instead of seven and a half could give them the chance to drop the kids at school.

 - Purchasing annual leave.
 You may be able to provide someone with the flexibility they need by giving them the opportunity to reduce their salary in exchange for more annual leave.

 We’re seeing a lot of businesses we work with introducing the concept of ‘all roles flex’.
 That doesn’t mean that every role in the business is necessarily seen as flexible, but that every employee has the option to request a flexible working arrangement, and that the way in which each role flexes might be different.

 The key: being flexible yourself

 Finally, it’s worth remembering that, when it comes to flexible working, there are no hard and fast rules.
-What works for your workplace – and for individual roles within your workplace – will depend on your own operational requirements, as well as the nature of your workforce and the work you do.
+What works for your workplace – and for individual roles within your workplace – will depend on your own operational requirements.
+As well as this, the nature of your workforce and the type of work you do.

 That said, we’d encourage you to challenge yourself.
 The next time an employee asks for a flexible working arrangement, don’t immediately say no. Instead, think about how you can make it work.
 The result could be a happier employee, better productivity and a boost to your bottom line.

-If you’d like to know more about how to increase productivity by building a flexible working program into your workplace, get in touch.
+If you’d like to know more about building a flexible working program in your workplace, get in touch.